msthaniana/asst5-kernels/README.md

 __You may skip this section if you do not wish to run code on a local machine.__

-You can develop by editing code locally and using the job queue to run jobs, or you can develop and run your solutions locally on any CUDA-capable NVIDIA GPU machine (e.g., the AWS `g6.xlarge` (NVIDIA T4 GPU) from Assignment 3, if you still have credits).
+You can develop by editing code locally and using the job queue to run jobs, or you can develop and run your solutions locally on any CUDA-capable NVIDIA GPU machine (e.g., the AWS `g6.xlarge` (NVIDIA L4 GPU), if you still have credits).
 However, development on other machines should be for correctness and exploring options.
 We want you to tune performance for the H100, and report on your analysis on the H100.
 As you've learned in this class, decisions you make for one type of processor might not be optimal decisions for another.
 Be ware of this if you spend most of your time developing on a smaller GPU.

 Below is an example of setting up local development environment on `g6.xlarge` with `Deep Learning OSS Nvidia Driver AMI GPU PyTorch 2.8 (Ubuntu 24.04)` AMI.